About the Host School

 A really challenging task that everyone in the AP center must manage is to balance the time for SAT, TOEFL and AP courses.
 Sometimes I need to work on AP courses and SAT at the same time which really makes me scurry, but then I make a timetable and a to-do list to allocate my time for different tasks.

-I imagine my college to be colorful, with diverse outdoor activities as well as various interesting courses.
+I imagine the college I will attend to be colorful, with diverse outdoor activities as well as various interesting courses.
 Therefore I’m searching for universities that grant me great freedom in choosing my classes.
 I’m focusing on schools on either the east or west coast of the US that have strong math and business programs.